 The CTA mini-program includes five courses.
 The first course, ‘Understanding Sweden’ teaches the Chinese travel trade about Swedish nature, culture, government, holidays, vital travel information, and city transport.
 There are three city-based sections, for Stockholm; Goteborg and the west coast; and Malmo and the southern part of Sweden.
 The last section includes information on other parts of Sweden.

 Each section contains course content to study, along with vibrant photos, followed by a multiple-choice quiz, and the opportunity to win Sweden-branded prizes.
-The mini-program also requires users to register, and this data is available to Visit Sweden, as well as added to Dragon Trail’s pool of over 33,000 registered travel agents.
+The mini-program also requires users to register, and this data is available to Visit Sweden, as well as added to Dragon Trail’s pool of more than 40,000 registered travel agents.

-In just over a month, the courses had received a total of nearly 175,000 page views, with over 50,000 views alone for the first part of the course.
+In just over a month, the courses received a total of nearly 175,000 page views, with more than 50,000 views alone for the first part of the course.